Long Beach Dub Allstars: Reunion (2012–present)

 On September 1, 2012, Long Beach Dub Allstars played their first show in 11 years at the Queen Mary Events Park next to the Queen Mary in Long Beach, California, where they opened for The Wailers and played alongside Tribal Seeds.
 Then on September 30, 2012, Long Beach Dub Allstars performed at the Yost Theater in Santa Ana, California, where they opened for Fishbone.

 They played another show at the Brixton Southbay in Redondo Beach, California on January 25, 2013, with the local Redondo Beach Band Special "C".
 The reunion lineup consists of Marshall Goodman "Ras MG" on drums, Michael "Miguel" Happoldt on lead guitar/vocals, Opie Ortiz on vocals, Jack Maness on vocals/guitar/keys, Tim Wu on sax/flute/vocals, and Edwin Kampwith on bass.

-When asked what kind of style the fans could look forward to hearing in possible new material, Jack Maness stated, "We’re doing some of the things that we’re true to and we’re also expanding into some other stuff."

-According to Opie, they are currently doing some home recording but are looking to get into a studio: "Wherever we can get a good sound".
-Without giving too much away, the Long Beach legends hinted that guest appearances can be expected on future releases from artists they have worked with in the past, as well as new artists that they have plans on working with in the future.

 In 2017, the group toured across California and played one-off shows in Nevada and Florida.
 They were set to play two shows in San Francisco and Sacramento early in 2018, as well as a gig at Red Rocks Amphitheatre on April 19.

-On May 29, 2020, the Long Beach Dub Allstars released their eponymous third album under Suburban Noize Records.
+On May 29, 2020, the Long Beach Dub Allstars released their eponymous third studio album under Suburban Noize Records.
+The self-titled album features 10 tracks with their first single, "Tell Me" along with a music video.